Joy5k/Electon_client/README.md

-# Election Project Frontend
+# Electrical Product Website Frontend

-This document serves as the README file for the frontend part of the Election Project.
-This project aims to create an interactive platform for managing and participating in elections.
-It provides a modern and user-friendly interface, ensuring smooth interaction for users.
+This document serves as the README file for the frontend part of the Electrical Product Website.
+This project aims to create an interactive platform for browsing and purchasing electrical products like PCs, laptops, cameras, and accessories.
+It provides a modern and user-friendly interface, ensuring a smooth shopping experience for users.

 ## Live Link

-The live version of the project can be accessed here: [Election Project](https://electon-one.vercel.app/)
+The live version of the project can be accessed here: [Electrical Product Website](https://electon-one.vercel.app/)

 ---